savantcare/patientfile/README.md

    wfGetAge -> This is a watch function mfGetAge -> This is method function fnGetAge -> This is a non categorized function
+4. How are different variable types distinguished? vsAge -> This is variable of type string vnAge -> This is variable of type int vbAge -> This is variable of type bool